 Again we’re using GT Bank’s ibank online platform you can pay electricity bill online to recharge your prepaid meter:

-- Step 3: Select your electricity distribution company from the available option.
-The available one are: Eko Disco, Enugu Prepaid, Enugu postpaid, Abuja Disco, PHED prepaid, PHED postpaid, JEDC prepaid, JEDC postpaid, IBEDC postpaid, and IBEDC prepaid.
+Step 3: Select your electricity distribution company from the available option.
+The available ones are Eko Disco, Enugu Prepaid, Enugu postpaid, Abuja Disco, PHED prepaid, PHED postpaid, JEDC prepaid, JEDC postpaid, IBEDC postpaid, and IBEDC prepaid.